daenis-dev/bizhub-demo/README.md

 ### Overview

 BizHub provides a free suite of easy to use business tools over the web.
-The initial product offering allows the user to backup up to ten gigabytes of files.
+The current product offering allows the user to backup up to ten gigabytes of files and it provides the user with a calendar utility.

 **Use Case:**